Nitehawk Winter 2021/22

-- We will be offering more Grab-n-Go Food Items in our Cafeterias to help reduce line-ups.
+- We will continue to offer more Grab-n-Go Food Items in our Cafeterias to help reduce line-ups.

-- The use of Outdoor Patio Seating will be encouraged.
+- The use of Outdoor Patio Seating is encouraged.

-We will be setting up an outdoor BBQ near the Upper Chalet Deck frequently throughout the season to take the pressure off our indoor facilities.
+- We will be setting up an outdoor BBQ near the Upper Chalet Deck frequently throughout the season.